Protecting Teeth for the Future

-- A sealant is a tough material that sticks or bonds to tooth enamel.
-Sealants are clear or tooth colored and are painted on to the tooth surface, sealing the tooth surface and any pits, grooves, and chewing surfaces against decay.
+- A sealant is a tough material that bonds to tooth enamel.
+Sealants are clear and are painted on to the tooth surface, sealing the tooth surface and any pits, grooves, and chewing surfaces against decay.

 - The process is entirely pain free.

-- Sealants are generally applied to children’s permanent back teeth, and can be used for adults in certain situations.
+- Sealants are generally applied to children’s permanent premolars and molars, and can be used for adults in certain situations.